aragon/hack/docs/getting-started.md

 ### Windows considerations

-You need to run the shell with administrator rights when installing aragonCLI.
+You might need to run the shell with administrator rights when installing the aragonCLI, because our `go-ipfs` dependency will need to create a symlink to work correctly.

 If you have problems during the instalation of aragonCLI or any other dependencies.
 You probably need to install [windows-build-tools](https://www.npmjs.com/package/windows-build-tools) or similar package.